nickjj/runninginproduction.com/_posts/podcast/2020-05-11-30-traderev-is-a-machine-learning-vehicle-appraisal-and-auctioning-system.md

 ## Show Notes

-- 3:58 -- About 10 engineers make up the team responsible for the site
+- 3:58 -- Amit lead a team of ~10 R&amp;D engineers responsible for Data Science / ML
 - 4:33 -- Roughly 1,000 cars a day are being traded with 8-10k auctions / bids per day
 - 5:15 -- Motivation for using Flask and Python
 - 6:55 -- Scikit-Learn and TensorFlow for machine / deep learning